ndiego/icon-block/README.md

 ![The Icon Block](https://github.com/ndiego/icon-block/blob/main/.wordpress-org/banner-1544x500.png)

-A simple little block that allows you add a custom SVG icon or graphic to the Block Editor (Gutenberg).
+A simple little block that allows you to add a custom SVG icon or graphic to the Block Editor (Gutenberg).
 The plugin also includes the complete WordPress icon library with 270+ SVG icons to choose from!

 ### Key Features